TinyBase logoTinyBase

 };

-The viewStore contains the section name and optionally a detail ID (such as the movie's Id), both as Values.
+The viewStore contains the section name and optionally a string detail ID (such as the movie's Id), both as Values.
 The useRoute hook gets this pair, and the useSetRouteCallback hook will be used to set it in response to the user clicking links in the app.

 const useRoute = () => useValues('viewStore');